Full-time Undergraduate Student Fees and Grant Info

 Refunds of Fees paid

-Students who officially withdraw from their course before 31st October (Semester 1) and before February 28th (Semester 2) will be refunded their semester fees less a 15% administrative charge.
+Students who officially withdraw from their course before 30th October (Semester 1) or before 29th February (Semester 2) will be refunded their semester fees less a 15% administrative charge.

 For eligible students, the grant is there to help with the various costs of participating in higher education.
 Students on part-time courses, access or foundation courses (in higher education institutions) and short courses are not eligible to apply for a student grant.

-If you think you are eligible for the student grant, you should apply for it as soon as possible (online application for 2014-15 is now open).
-You do not have to wait until you receive an offer of a place or enrol in college.
+If you think you are eligible for the student grant, you should apply for it as soon as possible (online application for 2015-16 is now open).
+You do not have to wait until you receive an offer of a place or enroll in college.
 Only when your application has been completed in full and submitted to the grant-awarding authority can your eligibility be determined.